pablodecm/phd_thesis/src/103_chapter_3.md

 p_Q(\boldsymbol{s}(\boldsymbol{x})|\boldsymbol{\theta}_Q)}
 $$ {#eq:reweight_summary}
-can be simpler to estimate through density estimation or approximately factorise if the summary statistic was chosen carefully.
-This fact motivates an alternative way to model the effect of some of the nuisance parameters, specially those related with the differences in the reconstructed objects observables between simulation and data after calibration.
+can be simpler to estimate through density estimation or approximately factorise if the summary statistic is chosen carefully.
+This fact motivates an alternative way to model the effect of some of the nuisance parameters, especially those related with the differences in the reconstructed objects observables between simulation and data after calibration.
 Let us consider the case where summary statistics
 $\boldsymbol{s}(\boldsymbol{x}) : \mathcal{X} \subseteq \mathbb{R}^{d}